berfinkaradag/pdsnd_github/README.md

 Udacity Explore US Bikeshare Data Project
-I created Explore US Bikeshare Data project in May
+I created Explore US Bikeshare Data project in May.
+This project's script is written in Python 3.

 Description